 4. Discuss real-life examples.

 Give your class real scenarios and ask what would happen.
 You might say, If you left an ice cube on the hot sidewalk during the summer, what would happen?
 Then have students determine the cause and effect.

 Continue asking similar questions, using the same frame of if (the cause) and what (the effect).
 For example, if you ate too much candy at one time, what would happen?
 If you practiced playing the piano every day, what would happen?
 If you never brushed your teeth, what would happen?
 To add some fun, you might even make it silly.
 Maybe, If an elephant jumped into a tiny pool, what would happen?
 Or If you saw an alien, what would happen?

 The situations you include could be: You’re playing baseball, and a window breaks.
 You’re blowing a big chewing gum bubble, and it pops on your face.
 A football team makes a touchdown and the crowd cheers.
 You jump on the bed and get scolded.
-You fall down while ice skating and break your arm.
 You run fast and earn a trophy.
 And so on.
 After every scenario is performed, the class can identify the cause and the effect.

 Ahead of time, write causes on sentence strips and matching effects on other sentence strips.
 Make sure there are enough for your whole class.
 Pass out a sentence strip to each child with either a cause or an effect.

 When you say “go,” have the kids walk around until they find a match.
 When they’re done, they can quickly share out their answers.
 This cause-and-effect lesson is a great way to get kids out of their seats and moving.